Police investigate fatal shooting in southeast Kansas town

 The Kansas Bureau of Investigation says 19-year-old Kimberly Meeks, of Coffeyville, Kansas, was shot Saturday evening while walking along Main Street around 6 p.m.

-Independence has about 9,500 residents and it is located about 175 miles (about 281 kilometers) southwest of Kansas City, Kansas.
+Independence has about 9,500 residents and it is located about 175 miles southwest of Kansas City, Kansas.

 Witnesses told police that Meeks and a man were walking when an unknown person fired gunshots from a car and fled.